 On the other side, Poodles also come in several colours including black & white, black, apricot, silver, red, white, and many others.
 Along with that, they also come in different variations and colour patterns.
 Some rare colours are also possible such as blue, Cafe au Lait, and sable.

 By looking at the colours of the parent breeds, we can easily say that the Groodle may also have some wonderful and unique colours and patterns.
 So, let’s find out more about the Groodle colours below.

 Groodle Colours and Patterns

 The apricot-coloured Poodle when mixed with a Golden Retriever, it mostly results in a Teddy Bear-looking Groodle.
 It is one of the rarest Poodle colours which is inherited in the Groodles.
-And if inherited, it shows some unique blends such as black nose, toenails, and beautiful black button eyes.
+And if inherited, it shows some unique blends such as a black nose, toenails, and beautiful black button eyes.

-Additionally, if the Apricot Poodle is mixed with dark-coloured Golden Retriever, it will even show more versatility.
+Additionally, if the Apricot Poodle is mixed with a dark-coloured Golden Retriever, it will even show more versatility.